-There is certainly something here for everyone, from beach bum to botanist and everything in between.
+There is certainly something in Latin America for everyone, from beach bum to botanist and everything in between.
 Whether you choose to explore one country in depth or hop between the continent’s highlights, you can expect to be wowed at every turn with its cultural and historical gems.
-There are places in South America that are famously and justly popular, yet there are also areas untouched by modern man.
+There are places to visit in South America that are famously and justly popular, yet there are also areas untouched by modern man.
 The essence of South America is hard to pin down, where will you find it?
 Perhaps it will be at a chaotic market or in the hypnotic beat and colour of the Carnaval; at the end of another incredible meal or in the depths of the steamy rainforest; maybe in the relics of an ancient civilisation or the faded elegance of a colonial street; could it be the awesome sight of the blue Patagonian ice or the dazzling white of the Bolivian salt plain?
 The only way to find out is to go and see for yourself.
 Below, you'll see a selection of some of the many highlights of things to do in South America.

 Zona Cafetera (Colombia)

 The Amazon Jungle (Peru, Brazil, Ecuador, Colombia)

-From monkeys to macaws and crocodiles to clown frogs, the Amazon jungle is brimming with wildlife.
+From monkeys to macaws and crocodiles to clown frogs, the Amazon rainforest is brimming with wildlife.
 Start your Amazonian adventure in Manaus and explore the incongruous opera house before you take a boat trip through the most biodiverse region on the planet and marvel at creatures weird and wonderful as you go.

 Machu Picchu (Peru)